fyy518/PESQ-STOI-EVALUATE-MATLAB/README.md

 fs: sample rate (unit = Hz)
 ## Secondly, run getFiles.m in your matlab

-# If you hava some question
+# If you hava any question
-connect the e-mail: 2272877794@qq.com
+please connect with the e-mail: 2272877794@qq.com

 # Reference
 Because the program is based on RoyChao19477/PCS/speech_metrics/, the link of the based program is here: https://github.com/RoyChao19477/PCS/tree/main/speech_metrics